augustenz/STT-Collection-Manager/README.md

 # STT-Collection-Manager
-Java application to manage the Crew Collection for the game Star Trek Timelines
+STT Collection manager is a Java application, developed to help manage a crew collection for Disruptor Beam's Star Trek Timelines game.

 # Donation Button